mheyer32/alienbreed3d2/docs/extended_modding/binary/PlayerProgression.md

 | 252 | Fuel Collected | `uint32` | Total count of Fuel collected |
 | 256 | Ammo Collected | `uint32[20]` | Total count of ammunition collected for each Ammo class |

-### Achievements Chunk
+### Achieved Chunk

-The Achievements Chunk contains a set of time/id pairs for the Achievements that have been awarded to the player.
+The Achieved Chunk contains a set of time/id pairs for the Achievements that have been awarded to the player.

 | Offset In Chunk | Content | Type | Notes |
 | :---- | :---- | :--- | :---- |